Horror stories expose deep-rooted problems in Australian working holiday visa

 The experience of work in Australia's regional towns was highlighted after British backpacker Mia Ayliffe-Chung was stabbed to death in 2017.

-Ms Ayliffe-Chung had been living and working at Home Hill, 100kms south of Townsville, when she was attacked.
+Ayliffe-Chung had been living and working at Home Hill, 100km south of Townsville, when she was attacked.

 Frenchman Smail Ayad, who was also staying at the hostel and working at a nearby farm, stabbed the 20-year-old weeks out from her 21st birthday after reportedly becoming obsessed with her.